 This year among the “Down With Australia Day” pronouncements, a popular video produced by Buzzfeed has been doing the rounds on social media.
 Labelled “an aboriginal response to ‘Australia Day’”, the video documents the responses of several indigenous speakers who discuss what Australia day means to them.
-Celebrating Australia Day, according to several of these indigenous speakers, is “insensitive”; a commemoration of an “invasion”; a day which is “really really sad” for the suffering sewed by British colonists after their arrival, it is argued.
+Celebrating Australia Day, according to several of these indigenous speakers, is “insensitive”; a commemoration of an “invasion”; a day which is “really really sad” for the suffering sewed by British colonists after their arrival.

-While in principle, I think there’s merit to some of the arguments advanced in this video (e.g.: that January 1 as the day of Federation would be a more appropriate date to celebrate Australia Day), for the most part this video represents the reproduction of vile, viral memes which add little to serious discussions about “real” issues in aboriginal Australia (like continuing disadvantage in remote-living communities) in favour of regurgitating spoon-fed fallacies about the history and culture of aboriginal Australia which hold no weight anthropologically or historically.
+While in principle, I think there’s merit to some of the arguments advanced in the video (e.g.: that January 1 as the day of Federation would be a more appropriate date to celebrate Australia Day), for the most part the entire production represents only the reproduction of vile, viral memes which add little to serious discussions about “real” issues in aboriginal Australia (like continuing disadvantage in remote-living communities) in favour of regurgitating spoon-fed fallacies about the history and culture of aboriginal Australia which hold no weight anthropologically or historically.

-In today’s blog rant I will try and outline some of the main fallacies in today’s discourse about Aboriginal and White Australia, all of which are present for re-production and re-transmission in silly videos like the above Buzzfeed video.
-So below, a dissection of some random piece of click-bait I watched on Facebook – for better or for worse.
+In today’s blog rant I will try and outline some of the main fallacies in today’s discourse about bith Aboriginal and White Australia, all of which are present for re-production and re-transmission in silly videos like the Buzzfeed video.
+So.
+Now.
+A dissection of some random piece of click-bait I watched on Facebook – for better or for worse.

 - Sweeping Generalisations about Indigenous Australia